MongXinChan/CPP/week08/index.md

 - **Compiling and Running SIMD Code**:
     - Tips for Intel CPUs (AVX2) (Enabling support, Memory Alignment, Compiler Optimizations)
     - Tips for ARM CPUs (NEON)
-    - Week 8 Example Code Compilation Tips
 - **Introduction to OpenMP**:
     - Basic Usage (`#pragma omp parallel for`)
     - Compilation Options
 - **Building Projects with CMake**:
     - `CMakeLists.txt` Example Configuration (SIMD, OpenMP, Optimization)
     - Build Steps
-- **Introduction to Python (Content from Lab08 PPT)**:
+- **Introduction to Python **:
     - Installation, REPL, Basic Types, Mutability/Immutability, Boolean Values, Control Flow, Functions, Modules
 - **Lab Exercises**:
     - SIMD and OpenMP Optimization for Vector Addition

 ## Foreword

 Welcome to the Lab 8 study notes!
 This lab primarily introduces the fundamental concepts of SIMD (Single Instruction, Multiple Data) and OpenMP parallel programming.

 We will explore SIMD instruction sets on Intel and ARM platforms, learn how to use Intrinsics to accelerate programs, and understand the basic usage of OpenMP.
-Additionally, we will briefly cover the basics of the Python language, which is also part of the Lab08 slides.
+Additionally, we will briefly cover the basics of the Python language.

 #  SIMD Technology Overview

-SIMD (Single Instruction, Multiple Data) is a parallel computing method that allows a processor to perform the same operation on multiple data elements simultaneously using a single instruction.
+**SIMD** (Single Instruction, Multiple Data) is a **<u>parallel computing method</u>** that allows a processor to perform the same operation on multiple data elements simultaneously using a single instruction.

 ## 1.1 Intel SIMD Development